Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/2-ods-api/how-to-guides/how-to-create-an-extension-plugin.md

 This step is optional.
-If you have followed through [How To: Extend the Ed-Fi ODS / API - Alternative Education Program Example](./how-to-extend-the-ed-fi-ods-api-alternative-education-program-example.md) and have run initdev, code generation is already completed.
+If you have followed through [How To: Extend the Ed-Fi ODS / API - Alternative Education Program Example](./how-to-extend-the-ed-fi-ods-api-alternative-education-program-example.md) and have run `initdev`, code generation is already completed.

 :::